BTS-CM/Bitshares-HUG-REST-API/README.md

 ## Install guide

-This is an install guide for Ubuntu 17.10, it uses Python3+, HUG, Gunicorn & NGINX.
+This is an install guide for Ubuntu 17.10.
+The HUG REST API uses Python3, HUG, Gunicorn & NGINX.
 If you change the OS or server components then the following guide will be less applicable, if you succeed please do provide a separate readme for alternative implementation solutions.

 ### Setup dependencies & Python environment

-NOTE: We use the develop branch of python-bitshares because it uses the pycryptodome package (required since pycrypto is depreciated).

 We create the 'btsapi' user, however you could rename this to whatever you want, just remember to change the NGINX & Gunicorn configuration files.